Antonio Mordini: In Sicily with Garibaldi

 On 19 October 1860, two days before the plebiscite, he nevertheless implemented a suggestion from his friend, the liberal historian Michele Amari and appointed a Council of State, comprising 38 members, and chaired by Gregorio Ugdulena.
 A few days later the Council convened in the aftermath of the plebiscite and drafted a report to be sent to the future National Parliament.
 In it they advocated a decentralised structure for the Italian state that would ensure a powerful measure of regional political and administrative autonomy for Sicily, together with the safeguarding of Sicilian traditions more broadly.

 The plebiscite results were announced formally on 4 November 1860.
 Three days later Victor Emmanuel II of (at this stage) Sardinia-Piedmont made his triumphal entry into Naples, flanked by Garibaldi, Pallavicino and Mordini.
-Three weeks later, on 1 December 1860 the king arrived in Palermo and officially took possession of the island, thereby bringing to an end Mordini's term as "prodittatore".
+Three weeks later, on 1 December 1860, the king arrived in Palermo and officially took possession of the island, thereby bringing to an end Mordini's term as "prodittatore".
 Mordini moved north to Naples where he resumed his duties as "auditore generale militare" (loosely, "army auditor general") for the "Southern Army" (as Garibaldi's much expanded volunteer force was by this time becoming known), remaining in post till the end of February 1861.
-In the General Election of 27 January 1861 the voters of the third electoral college for Palermo elected him as a member of parliament.
-He would continue to sit as a member of the Chamber of Deputies (lower house of parliament) without a break till 1895.
-He is identified in some sources between 1861 and 1867 as a parliamentarian from the "extreme left", though there are indications that by 1861 his "extremist" tendencies were already rather less on show than they had been before unification.
+In the General Election of 27 January 1861, the voters of the third electoral college for Palermo elected him as a member of parliament.
+He would continue to sit as a member of the Chamber of Deputies (lower house of parliament) without a break until 1895.
+He is identified in some sources between 1861 and 1867 as a parliamentarian from the "extreme left", though there are indications that by 1861, his "extremist" tendencies were already rather less on show than they had been before unification.